Talker is an interview zine about performance.

 Check out the full range of Talker zines here.

-Printed by Hato Press.
+Printed by Footprint Worker Cooperative.
 Risograph printing.
 20 pages.